karnotxyz/units_engine/README.md

 ## Architecture 🏗️

 UNITS engine is built as a layer on top of Madara to leverage its robust infrastructure and high performant ZK architecture.
 The codebase is organized into several key components:

 ### Design Philosophy 💡

 By building on top of Madara, UNITS Engine achieves two critical objectives:

-1. **Future-Proof Development**: We automatically benefit from the latest advancements in ZK technology and improvements in the Starknet (SN) Stack, as Madara stays in sync with these developments
+1. **Future-Proof Development**: We automatically benefit from the latest advancements in ZK technology and improvements in the
+   Starknet (SN) Stack, as Madara stays in sync with these developments
 2. **Focused Innovation**: While Madara handles the core ZK infrastructure, UNITS Engine can focus exclusively on building robust privacy features and confidentiality mechanisms

+This separation of concerns allows us to maintain a cutting-edge ZK foundation while developing specialized privacy features that make
+UNITS unique.

 ### Core Components 🧩